pospisilboh/Memgraph/Forename/README.md

 ### Memgraph

 #### Setting up Memgraph with Docker
 To start implementing and testing our custom query module [**text_util.py**](https://github.com/pospisilboh/Memgraph/tree/master/Forename/Modules) in Memgraph, it is necessary to set up a Docker container first.
-We need to create and mount a volume to access the query_modules directory.
-This directory contains all of the built-in query modules and it’s where we can save new custom query modules, in our case our `text_util.py` file.
+We need to create and mount a volume to access the query modules directory.
+This directory contains all of the built-in query modules, and it’s where we can save new custom query modules, in our case, the `text_util.py` file.

-Create an empty directory modules on your host machine and execute the following command:
+Create an empty directory module on your host machine and execute the following command:
 ```sh
 docker volume create --driver local --opt type=none --opt device=~modules --opt o=bind modules
 ```